-LEDs have come a long way in terms of its use based on the fact that they are widely used these days since its debut made possible by a GE employee almost half a century ago.
-The possibilities of this invention or its potential were made evident almost instantly simply because they were small, durable and brighter than incandescent lighting while consuming less energy.
-The LED technology has progressed quite significantly since then and over the last decade, high resolution LED displays could be found almost anywhere and have been adopted for a variety of uses that range from television broadcasting to glowing beacons on tall buildings.
-So what are LEDs and what makes them tick?
+The possibilities of this invention and its future potential were made evident almost instantly, simply because they were small, durable and brighter than incandescent lighting while consuming less energy.
+The LED technology has progressed quite significantly since then and over the last decade, high resolution LED displays can be found almost anywhere and have been adopted for a variety of uses that range from television broadcasting to glowing beacons on tall buildings.
+So what are LEDs and what makes them so brilliant?

 LED Screen on table – integrate your content on your living room table